Which American would be a fit for an Andretti F1 team?

 There is already an American F1 team, Haas, but the team has shied away from signing an American driver since it joined the grid in 2016.

-According to Mario Andretti, Michael would "definitely" enter with an American at the helm of one of his cars.
+According to Mario Andretti in an interview with Racer, Michael would "definitely" enter with an American at the helm of one of his cars.

 What do we know of the entry at this stage?